JeremyXSC/FineGPR/README.md

 ****
 ## Comparison with existing datasets
 ### Some Mainstream Datasets for Person Re-Identification
-Forrelate FineGPR (details of the previous related work, please refer to the our Homepage [GPR](https://JeremyXSC.github.io/GPR/)🔎:
+For related FineGPR dataset (details of the previous related work, please refer to the our homepage [GPR](https://JeremyXSC.github.io/GPR/)🔎:

 <center>